How to Make Sense of Data in Health and Social Care

 Data Protection and Confidentiality

-Confidentiality in health and social care is paramount.
+Confidentiality in health and social care is essential.
 Follow these guidelines to protect data:

 • Anonymisation: Remove identifying information to protect patient privacy.